NexPort-Solutions/expectations-docs/tdedit.md

 To remove a selected task item from the Task Items tab, click the Delete button or press Alt+E on the keyboard.
 You will be prompted to confirm the deletion.

+{% hint style="info" %}
-> **NOTE** : Upon deletion of a training item from the Training Modules, Training Requirements, Task Lists, or Task Items tab, the corresponding item is deleted from all higher-level lists to which the item may have belonged.
+**NOTE** : Upon deletion of a training item from the Training Modules, Training Requirements, Task Lists, or Task Items tab, the corresponding item is deleted from all higher-level lists to which the item may have belonged.
+{% endhint %}

 ***